 Our best Mom Tip?
 Be sure to bring along a change of clothes; Southland ice rinks on a sunny day have more in common with a Slip 'n' Slide than with a frozen mountain lake, and falling with a splash is only funny when you know there are dry clothes waiting.

-These rinks generally come back year after year - and most offer skating lessons and birthday parties, too.
+These are the rinks that generally come back year after year, and most offer skating lessons and birthday parties, too.
+Note that a few rinks from seasons past (Redondo, San Pedro, Culver City) are not returning this year.

 ICE at Santa Monica